Acerca de

 Contact: eiryn@covidsafecampus.org

 Eiryn is the founding Executive Director of COVID Safe Campus and serves as the organization's lead public health organizer.
 In this role they use their expertise in health and education policy to lead advocacy initiatives, research, and coalition building efforts for CSC.
-They are a first year MPH student studying Population and Health Sciences and hold a B.A. in Public Health.
+They are a first year MPH student studying Population and Health Sciences at University of Michigan and hold a B.A. in Public Health from University of Maryland Baltimore County.
 They specialize in health and education policy, developing and evaluating health programs, ethical analysis, and building solidarity with disability justice in public health practice.
 Eiryn is also a qualitative researcher primarily focused on social and legal epidemiology, studying the relationships between laws/institutional policies, disability accessibility, and population health.

 Steering Committee